hyperledger/besu/docs/Reference/JSON-RPC-API-Methods.md

 ### debug_metrics

 !!!note
-    This method is only available only from v0.8.3 or when [building from source](Installation).
+    This method is only available only from v0.8.3.

 Returns metrics providing information on the internal operation of Pantheon.